ARCHIVED-mean-stack/session-5/README.md

 angular.module('galleryApp', []);
 ```

-Save the existing scripts file into the gallery folder as `gallery-list.component.js`, edit the html to point to it and (optionally) delete the js folder.
+Save the existing scripts.js file into the gallery folder as `gallery-list.component.js`, edit index.html to point to it and (optionally) delete the js folder.

-In the component js file:
+In the component js file (note the back ticks in the template):

 ```js
 angular.module('galleryApp').component('imgList', {